-The Overtemperature Limit register is compared to the 10-bit SAR output (analog input voltage register) and is a number between 0 and 1023.
+The Overtemperature Limit register is compared to the 10-bit SAR output (Thermistor Voltage Register) and is a number between 0 and 1023.

-When the threshold has been passed the corresponding event flags and event pins (if mapped) will be set.
+When the threshold is passed, the corresponding event flags and event pins (if mapped) are set.

 7.2.2 VOLTAGE SAG AND VOLTAGE SURGE DETECTION